department-of-veterans-affairs/va.gov-team/products/ask-va/meeting-notes/ava-crm-team-sync/README.md

          * R1 has scope of changes, gender & pronouns may be removed;
          * Category/Topic/Subtopic should be good to go.
          * We'll revisit the 5-slide deck that Tyler prepared and Joe/Tyler presented earlier
       * SHELBY: Medallia ask was for a few months before go-live.
 Should it be prioritized above API work?
          * CHANTE: potential issue with number of surveys collected; mo immeditate, API-blocking urgency; sooner better than later; Shouldn't be a heavy lift, inject script ont pages; no impact to API work
       * KATHLEEN: More discussion needed; timeline need revisions?; Brian's team heavier lift, June date; what does CRM need to do to support this?
 Coordinate with scheduled releases
       * CHANTE: schedule more discussion to explore LoE; Brian's team has what they need (questions/approvals/...) just need to generate the survey
-  * Schools /Mediacal Facilities (All?
+      * Schools/Mediacal Facilities (All?
 Subset?
 Which for each?)
 5. Open Floor

 ### Action Items: